MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 Azure Monitor SCOM Managed Instance (preview) provides System Center Operations Manager functionality on Azure and helps you monitor all your workloads, whether on-premises, in Azure, or in any other cloud services.

-This article describes how to create a SCOM Managed Instance (preview) with SCOM functionality on Azure.
+This article describes how to create a SCOM Managed Instance (preview) with System Center Operations Manager functionality on Azure.

 >[!Note]
 >In this preview, you can create an instance only in **West Europe** and **West US**.